ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

 - systemctl list-dependencies foo
     - print a nice tree of unit dependencies for foo
 - systemctl show foo
-    - low levle details of units settings
+    - low level details of units settings
 - systemctl get-default
     - print the default target for the system
 ### JOURNALCTL